MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/classifying-data.md

 [!INCLUDE[data_classifications](includes/data_classifications.md)]

-## Classifying Tables and Fields
+## Classifying Data in Tables and Fields
-Table objects and field controls in the table objects include the DataClassification property.
-You can use this propery to assign the TABLE OR
+Table objects and field controls include the DataClassification property that you can use to classify the data contained in each. is propery to assign the TABLE OR

 ## See Also
 [Table Properties](table-properties.md)